Skip to main content

 Software Engineer & AI Agent Builder

-The Drupal CMS survey callout published on February 23, 2026 is timely and worth acting on, but teams should submit feedback with release context in mind: Drupal core 11.3.0 is current, Drupal 10.5.x is the transitional supported line, and Drupal CMS 2.x is now the active stream.
-The best use of this survey is to report friction that blocks real launches, not generic wishlist items.
+The Drupal CMS survey callout published on February 23, 2026 is timely and worth acting on.
+But teams should submit feedback with release context in mind: Drupal core 11.3.0 is current, Drupal 10.5.x is the transitional supported line, and Drupal CMS 2.x is the active stream.

 The Problem

-Many survey cycles generate feedback that is too broad to prioritize.
-In Drupal CMS, that creates two delivery risks:
+"Many survey cycles generate feedback that is too broad to prioritize.
+In Drupal CMS, that creates delivery risks."

-RiskWhat happens in practiceImpact on Drupal teams
+RiskWhat Happens in PracticeImpact on Drupal Teams

-Version-context mismatchTeams request work already covered by current releasesDuplicate effort and missed opportunities to improve onboarding/docs
+Version-context mismatchTeams request work already covered by current releasesDuplicate effort and missed opportunities

 Use a constrained response model before filling the form: tie each request to a role, a blocker, and a measurable outcome.

-Drupal core11.3.0 release listed (released February 5, 2026)Feedback should assume modern core constraints, not older 10.4 assumptions
+Drupal core11.3.0 (released Feb 5, 2026)Assume modern core constraints, not 10.4 assumptions

-Drupal 10 bridge10.5.4 listed as support bridge until Drupal 11 adoptionMigration pain points should distinguish 10.5 bridge issues vs 11.x issues
+Drupal 10 bridge10.5.4 support bridgeDistinguish 10.5 bridge issues from 11.x issues

 What I Learned